 "You are so busy being you that you have no idea how utterly unprecedented you are” - John Green

-When I see women making common makeup mistakes, such as the wrong foundation colour, over-bronzing, over-highlighting or any other not-so-ideal judgement, I think much of this is due to not living in reality.
+When I see women making common makeup mistakes, such as wearing the wrong foundation colour, over-bronzing, over-highlighting etc, I think much of this is due to not living in reality.

-In order to make correct decisions regarding what colours to use and where and how to apply your makeup… you must have your feet planted in reality about what you actually look like, such as your bone structure, facial features and skin tone.
-You must learn to look at yourself and start accepting and appreciate the way you look, instead of trying to be something your not or running from the mirror.
-To do this, first you must truly get to know yourself.
+In order to make correct decisions regarding what colours to use and where and how to apply your makeup… its best you have your feet planted in reality about what you actually look like, such as your bone structure, facial features and skin tone.

 Ironically, before we can play with fantasy, we must face reality, and sometimes, in order to discover yourself, you must imagine you don't know yourself at all.